 It's a good idea to sit down and thoroughly read your Ontario Automobile Policy (OAP 1).
 It provides specific details about your insurance coverages, your rights and your responsibilities under the contract.

-If you do not have a copy of the Ontario Automobile Policy (OAP 1), ask your insurance agent, broker, or claims adjuster for a copy, or download a copy
+If you do not have a copy of the Ontario Automobile Policy (OAP 1), ask your insurance agent, broker, or claims adjuster for a copy, or

 The claims process will be easier to understand if you know the details of your coverage and your responsibilities.

 What Happens After You File a Claim with Your Insurance Company?

 Once your claim is reported, you will be contacted by the claims adjuster assigned to your file.

 In some cases the adjuster will want to meet with you in person; in other cases the entire claim will be handled over the telephone.
 To support your claim, you may also be required to complete a claim form, also known as a Proof of Loss form (a sworn statement in support of your claim).

 Your claims adjuster will determine the extent to which the claim is covered by your insurance policy, explain the coverages provided by your policy, and help guide you through the entire claims process.